freedomofpress/securedrop/docs/tails_printing_guide.rst

 |add printer|

-Click "Add a Printer".
+Click **Add a Printer**.
 By doing so, you'll now get a list of printers that Tails has auto-detected.
 You should now see this:

 |select printer to add|